George Mathan

-Rev. George Mathan (25 September 1819 – 4 March 1870), a.k.a.
-Rev. George Matthan, Rev. George Mathen, Geevarghese Kathanar or Mallapallil Achen (Malayalam: ജോർജ്ജ് മാത്തൻ, was a Saint Thomas Anglican priest (Kathanar), Malayalam grammarian and writer of the 19th century Kerala.
+Rev. George Mathan Tharakan (25 September 1819 – 4 March 1870), a.k.a.
+Geevarghese Kathanar or Mallapallil Achen (Malayalam: ജോർജ്ജ് മാത്തൻ), was a Saint Thomas Anglican priest (Kathanar), Malayalam grammarian and writer of the 19th century Kerala.

 Early life and education

-Mathan was born on 25 September 1819 in the village of Kidangannoor, Kerala as the son of Chengannur Puthencavu Kizhakkethalackal Mathan Tharakan and Puthencavu Puthenveettil Annamma.
+George was born on 25 September 1819 in the village of Kidangannoor, Kerala as the son of Chengannur Puthencavu Kizhakkethalackal Mathan Tharakan and Puthencavu Puthenveettil Annamma.
 His great-grandfather Cherian and his grandfather Chummar had received special privileges (Tharakan title) from the Travancore king, as they were a wealthy family who supported the royalty in times of need.

 From childhood, he had shown great aptitude for learning.
-Since Mathan's father had died at a very early age, his uncle Rev. Kurian Kathanar took charge of his education.
+Since George's father, Mathan had died at a very early age, his uncle Rev. Kurian Kathanar took charge of his education.

 Inspired by Kurian Kathanar, he became a deacon and Kathanar of the undivided Malankara Syrian Church.

 Later, he received an offer from the C.M.S Anglican missionaries to pursue university education at the newly opened Madras University at Madras.

 He accepted the offer and after graduating from Madras University, he became an Anglican priest.

 He was the first ordained native priest of the Anglican church in South India.

 Ministry

-Mathan first started his ministry in the Mallapally area of Travancore and became known as "Mallapallil Achen," meaning father of Mallapally.
+George first started his ministry in the Mallapally area of Travancore and became known as "Mallapallil Achen," meaning father of Mallapally.
 He was instrumental in converting the first lower-caste family (headed by a man named Habel) to Christianity in Mallapally.
 This day is celebrated even today in Kerala as Habel's Day.
 This family's conversion into Anglican Christianity encouraged the conversion of a large number of lower-caste people into the faith.

-Rev. Mathan was also a contemporary of Hermann Gundert, a German priest, who wrote the first dictionary in Malayalam.
+Rev. George Mathan was also a contemporary of Hermann Gundert, a German priest, who wrote the first dictionary in Malayalam.
 Hermann Gundert is grandfather of Nobel Prize–winning writer Hermann Hesse, author of novels such as Siddhartha (novel).
 Historically, he is also a contemporary of great writers like Mark Twain and Charles Dickens.
-Rev. Mathan has been honoured by the Kerala Sahitya Akademi (the central body of Malayalam literature) by being included in the list of prominent Malayalam literary figures on their website.
+Rev. George has been honoured by the Kerala Sahitya Akademi (the central body of Malayalam literature) by being included in the list of prominent Malayalam literary figures on their website.
 A short history of his literary oeuvres can be found here and his life history can be found here in the Kerala Sahitya Akademi website.